Do you need help finding “approved cereals? I sure did!

 What I hope I have done is to give you the information you need to be able to turn that box over and read the label for yourself!

-I plan on working on a “bread product” post soon!
+I HAVE a “bread product” post too!